-Every December customers and retailers face a “cliff face” when the majority of large market or Commercial & Industrial supply agreements expire.
+Every December, customers and retailers face a “cliff face” when the majority of large market business energy or Commercial & Industrial energy supply agreements expire.
 A commercial user is typically defined as spending more than $25,000 per annum on energy.
-If you don’t take action, the lights will remain on, however you may be at the mercy of sharply increased default rates, or a premium “auto renewal” rate from your current retailer.
+If you don’t take action, the lights will remain on, however you may be at the mercy of sharply increased default business energy prices, or a premium “auto renewal” rate from your current retailer.
 Your loyalty is not rewarded, and your inaction can certainly cost you!

 Time is not necessarily on your side, the idea of ‘treating them mean and keeping them keen’ may not work out in your favour, because retailers find planning more attractive.
 An energy retailer’s fortunes for the year ahead are secured by balancing their physical and synthetic generation portfolio with a diverse quality customer base.
 Whilst I know most businesses have already entered into an agreement, just last week we spoke to a “household name” business who had not yet secured their 2020 retail supply agreement for electricity.